Learn how to build a programmatic SEO site nocode for less than $70 a month with Webflow (and other tools).

 An alternative to writing content placeholders, is to write paragraphs dedicated to certain data records based on attributes.
 For example, Breweries Nearby dynamically shows a paragraph about a brewery being dog friendly (using Webflow's conditional visibility,) only if the brewery is classified as dog friendly in the CMS.

-It is best practice to create content that is valuable and relevant to your keywords, includes your keywords multiple times, and is of a decent length.
+Be sure to create content that is valuable and relevant to your keywords, includes your keywords multiple times, and is of a decent length.
 Also be careful of keyword cannibalization!
-For example, when Breweries Nearby launched they had indexing issues because they created pages dedicated to high upside long-tail keywords (eg) 'Dog friendly breweries in [city]') that featured many of the same breweries as other pages for the same location.
+For example, when Breweries Nearby launched they had indexing issues because they created pages dedicated to high upside long-tail keywords (eg) 'Dog friendly breweries in [city]') that featured many of the same breweries as other pages for the same location and didn't feature enough unique content.
 Since switching to targeting these keywords in a faq section on the main location pages ('Breweries in [city]'), they have not only fixed their indexing issues but seen an increase in traffic for long-tails.
 Sometimes less is more, even for programmatic SEO.

 Start by building your CMS collections and template page designs for your content.
 Below are examples of how Breweries Nearby creates directory content for Cities and Breweries keywords.